-Official Cause of Death: selfies!
-Last week, a German tourist was killed when he tried to pose for a selfie in Machu Picchu of Peru.
+Official cause of death: selfies!
+Last week, a German tourist was killed when he tried to pose for one Selfie on Machu Picchu of Peru.
 Just one day another tourist died in his attempt at a selfie at the top of the Gocta cascade in the same country.

 Selfies can not be a formal cause of death in a formal sense, but these new episodes are growing the number in a growing number of deaths attributed to dangerous selfie.